 Unless specifically exempted or otherwise provided by this Regulation, no building, sign, or other structure relating to a regulated use shall be erected, moved, added to, or structurally altered without a Building Permit issued by the Building Official.
 It shall be unlawful to use or occupy or permit the use or occupancy of any building, structure, land, water, or premises, for which a Building Permit is required.
 Unless specifically exempted or otherwise provided by these Regulations, no land use activity including land disturbance shall be initiated without a Building Permit issued by the Building Official, and except in conformity with said Building Permit.
-It shall be unlawful to erect, move, add to or structurally alter any building or structure, to use or occupy or to permit the use or occupancy of any building, structure, land, water, or premises, or to initiate any land use activity that is in violation of an approved Building Permit.
+It shall be unlawful to erect, move, add to or structurally alter any building or structure, to use or occupy or to permit the use or occupancy of any building, structure, land, use activity that is in violation of an approved Building Permit.